What did Aboriginal people in the past use to survive and thrive?

-- Consider the use and importance of tools in Aboriginal societies before European settlement.
+- Enable students to consider the use and importance of tools in Aboriginal and Torres Strait Islander societies before European settlement through to today.

 You may also be interested in the following interactives: